- Home

 - 1896

-- Henry Ford completes the Ford Quadricycle, his first gasoline-powered automobile, and gives it a successful test run.
+- Henry Ford completes the Ford Quadricycle, his first gasoline-powered automobile and also gives it a successful test run.

 - 1878